 Arguably, the most attractive feature of silicone dab containers is their non-stick quality.
 Silicone presents a slick surface that allows consumers to more easily harness every last drop of concentrate, no matter how tenaciously sticky they may be.
 For those with medical ailments that make working with their hands difficult, this can be especially helpful since they can collect a dose of medicine without exerting unnecessary effort.
 For those using concentrates recreationally, it's more a matter of getting the most bang for their buck.
 High quality concentrates come with a hefty price tag attached and no one wants to leave any precious wax residue behind.

+Silicone dab containers are best used for utility and transport as opposed to long-term storage.
+Much of this is due to most silicone containers not being airtight.
+Prolonged exposure to oxygen can dry out your waxes and other concentrates.
+If you absolutely need to use a silicone wax container for storage, you’re better off investing in a container made of another material, like plastic, with a silicone insert.
 The popularity of concentrates continues to rise.
-Michael Ray, who founded San Francisco cannabis company Bloom Farms, stated in an interview that concentrates “are used in probably 95 percent of the branded products.”
-The affordability and utility of silicone concentrate containers along with the escalating popularity of concentrates means we’ll see the use of silicone for waxes, shatters and other sticky dabs for years to come.
+Michael Ray, who founded San Francisco cannabis company Bloom Farms, stated in an interview that concentrates “are used in probably 95 percent of the branded products” they make.
+The affordability and utility of silicone concentrate containers along with the escalating popularity of concentrates means we’ll see silicone uses for waxes, shatters and other sticky dabs for years to come.